cxr00/cj-iris-watcher/readme.md

 ## To do this yourself

 If you decide to try to run this, make sure to change the name of `sample_repo` to just `repo` (trust me, it's easier this way).
-You should also download the most recent chromedriver [here](https://chromedriver.chromium.org/downloads) instead of using the one included in this repo.
-It is a mysterious `.exe` file on the internet after all.
+You also need to download the most recent chromedriver [here](https://chromedriver.chromium.org/downloads).

 `run_scraper.cmd` accesses CJ IRIS.
 Don't be alarmed, but it may open a window and navigate its links.
 You can do other stuff while this runs, the program doesn't need browser focus to work.